 How to make money from YouTube videos

-Remember that viral video you laughed at yesterday while chowing down on your doughnuts?
-That video could have earned the creator more than £100,000.We’re not kidding when we say you can earn money from YouTube videos.
-And it might just be the funnest money-making gig EVER!
+Remember that viral video you chuckled at over breakfast this morning?
+That video could have earned the creator more than £100,000.
+Here’s how!We’re not kidding when we say you can earn serious money from YouTube videos.
+And it might just be the funnest money-making trick out there.

 How to earn money from YouTube

-As a benchmark you can expect to make around $1.50/1000 views.
-This means that one million views = $1500… That’s around £880 to us English folk.
+As a benchmark, you can expect to make around $1.50/1000 views.
+This means that one million views = $1500… or around £880 to us British folk.

 Just to be clear, you can’t monetise any videos with copyrighted material in them.
 So no nicking other people’s stuff y’hear?